NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 - Go to the Code scanning settings and switch to Advanced CodeQL scanning.
 Here you can customize the workflow
 - Remove the python analysis and save the workflow

+## Exercise 4 - Advanced Code Scanning

+## Exercise 5 - GHAS Administration

+### Create a Security Configuration

+- Set some global configuration like:
+  - Grouped security updates
+  - Dependabot on Actions runners
+  - Scan for generic secrets
+- Create a security configuration and enable all features
+  - Notice that some features needs to be set on repo level (like version updates and advanced codeql setup)
+- Apply the configuration to your juice-shop repository
+- Check the juice-shop repository settings and see the configuration applied.
+The settings in your configuration cannot be changed on repo level

+## Exercise 6 - Dashboardig and Security Campaigns

+### Security

+- Go to the Security tab.
+Check all the tabs
+- Can you find your bypassed secret push?

+### Insights

+- Go to the Insights tab.
+Check the dependencies and their licenses

+### Security Campaigns

+- Create a security campaign (can be done from the security tab in the organisation)
+- Create a new campaign to fix all the critical severity alerts